Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect

-\textit{The derivation of the spin-statistics theorem--} Let us now start with the quantum Hall ground state on the sphere, and insert $\left(k+k'\right)$ fluxes at the north pole, creating a $\left(k+k'\right)$-stacked anyon there.
-A $2\pi$ rotation about the z-axis gives an adiabatic phase of $\gamma_3=-\left(k+k'\right)N_e\pi$.
+\textit{The derivation of the spin-statistics theorem--} Let us now start by inserting $\left(k+k'\right)$ fluxes to an FQH ground state at the north pole, creating a $\left(k+k'\right)$-stacked anyon there.
 Next we pull $k$ of the fluxes to the south pole, leaving behind $k'$ fluxes at the north pole.
-The $2\pi$ rotation of the resulting state gives the adiabatic phase of $\gamma_4=\left(k-k'\right)N_e\pi$.
-The difference between these two phases is given by:
+The $2\pi$ rotation gives the phases $\gamma_3=-\left(k+k'\right)N_e\pi, \gamma_4=\left(k-k'\right)N_e\pi$ respectively.
+The phase difference between these two scenarios is\cite{seesup}:

-where $\Delta\gamma_{21}$ is the single $k$-stacked anyon contribution given in Eq.(\ref{phase12a}), thus the extra term is the braiding phase due to the presence of the $k'$-stacked anyon at the north pole.
-We can rewrite $\Delta\gamma_{43}$ as follows:
+where $\Delta\gamma_{21}$ is the single $k$-stacked anyon contribution from Eq.(\ref{phase12a}).
+The extra term is the braiding phase re-expressed in Eq.(\ref{braiding2}).
+Here we define a topological spin $s_k$ compatible with the clustering of anyons\cite{read2008quasiparticle, feldman2021fractional}: